mui/mui-x/docs/data/date-pickers/validation/validation.md

 The `disablePast` prop prevents the selection of all values before today.

-- On the `day` view, all the days before today won't be selectable.
+- On the `day` view—all the days before today won't be selectable.
-- On the `month` and `year` views, all the values ending before today won't be selectable.
+- On the `month` and `year` views—all the values ending before today won't be selectable.

 {{"demo": "DateValidationDisablePast.js", "defaultCodeOpen": false}}

 The `disableFuture` prop prevents the selection of all values after today.

-- On the `day` view, all the days after today won't be selectable.
+- On the `day` view—all the days after today won't be selectable.
-- On the `month` and `year` views, all the values beginning after today won't be selectable.
+- On the `month` and `year` views—all the values beginning after today won't be selectable.

 {{"demo": "DateValidationDisableFuture.js", "defaultCodeOpen": false}}